 Entry requirements (minimum)

-- No hospitality formal entry qualifications are required, however you must have an interest in the industry
+- No formal entry qualifications are required, however, you must have an interest in the industry, experience is advantageous

-- A relevant qualification at Level 4 could be advantageous
+- A relevant qualification at Level 4 is advantageous

 - References on request.